samblenny/pre_docs/README.md

 to listen for incoming radio traffic and act as a network firewall to filter out irrelevant packets.
 That will hopefully allow the power hungry XC7S50 (Xilinx Spartan 7) to spend most of its time in a deep low power mode.
-The trusted domain neds the Spartan 7 to provide enough capacity for compute intensive encrypted chat protocols.
+The trusted domain needs the Spartan 7 to provide enough capacity for compute intensive encrypted chat protocols.
 The Spartan 7 also has electrical control over the keyboard and display.